readthedocs/ethicalads.io/content/posts/2022-which-search-engine-should-you-use.md

 ## Privacy search engine landscape

-There's a lot of privacy concerns when searching online.
+There's a lot of privacy concerns when searching online:

 * Big tech companies store search data on millions of individuals including you.
 * You can be shown personalized results that keep you in a sort of exposure bubble.